 The Holiday Season is upon us!
 The holidays can be a tricky time to stick to healthy eating goals, especially if baking is a part of your family’s traditions or you just truly enjoy baking regardless of the time of year!
-Did you know a few simple ingredient changes can help cut some of the fat, sugar, and calories out of your favorite sweet treats, without sacrificing the taste.
+Did you know a few simple ingredient changes can help cut some of the fat, sugar, and calories out of your favorite sweet treats, without sacrificing the taste?

-#3: Fill Up on Fiber: It can be as a simple as adding oats, chia or flax seeds to a recipe.
+#3: Fill Up on Fiber: It can be as simple as adding oats, chia, or flax seeds to a recipe.
 Fiber is important for many reasons, but when it comes to baking and enjoying holiday treats, fiber can help slow the absorption of sugar and improve blood sugar levels as well!
 Give these holiday cookies a try: Chia Seed Cookies with Dark Chocolate & Candied Ginger.